cozy/cozy-stack/doc/architecture.md

 The range of operations possible with this endpoint goes from simple ones, like uploading a file, to more complex ones, like renaming a folder.
-It also ensure that an instance is not exceeding its quota.
+It also ensure that an instance is not exceeding its quota, and keeps a trash to recover files recently deleted.

 ### Jobs `/jobs`